Huclark/alx-system_engineering-devops/0x07-networking_basics/README.md

 > - The OSI model is a conceptual model that characterizes the communication functions of a telecommunication network without regard to their underlying internal structure.
 It is organised into 7 layers with physical layers and application layers being the lowest and highest levels, respectively.

-> - LAN is a network of computers withing a local environment while WAN is a connection of LAN
+> - LAN is a network of computers withing a local environment while WAN is a connection of LANs

 > - IP addresses are like phone numbers or postal addresses for each computer device participating in a computer network while MAC addresses are unique identifiers of a network interface.